-Students found smoking or in possession of cigarettes or tobacco or vaping products can expect their parents to be informed and an appropriate punishment administered.
+Students found smoking or in possession of cigarettes, tobacco, vaping or nicotine products can expect their parents to be informed and an appropriate punishment administered.
 Subsequent offences may result in suspension.
-For a persistent offender the Head reserves the right to review the student's membership of the School community.
+For a persistent offender, the Head reserves the right to review the student's membership of the School community.